Archimedes' principle for Brownian liquid: Examples of macroscopic effects

-Part (i) of the above theorem says that if the drift of every process $X^k$ is sufficiently large then the ``weighted center of mass'' for a typical configuration of $S_k$'s is within an arbitrarily small number of the infimum of weighted centers of mass over all permissible configurations, with arbitrarily large probability.
+Theorem \ref{th:j18.3}(i) says that if the drift of every process $X^k$ is sufficiently large then the ``weighted center of mass'' for a typical configuration of $S_k$'s is within an arbitrarily small number of the infimum of weighted centers of mass over all permissible configurations with arbitrarily large probability.

-Part (ii) of the theorem says that for an arbitrarily small $\delta>0$, if the drift of every process $X^k$ is sufficiently large then with arbitrarily large probability, there is no room in the configuration to move any object $S_k$ to a new location that would be more than $\delta$ units in the negative $x_1$-direction below the current location of $S_k$.
-This means, in particular, that there are no spherical holes between $S_k$'s with diameter $\sup_k \rho_k$ or greater, $\delta $ units below the ``surface'' of $S_k$'s, that is, the hyperplane $\{(x_1, \dots,x_d) \in D: x_1 = \sup_k \sup_{ y\in S_k(X^k)} y_1\}$.
+Part (ii) of the theorem says that for an arbitrarily small $\delta>0$, if the drift of every process $X^k$ is sufficiently large, then with arbitrarily large probability, there is no room in the configuration to move any object $S_k$ to a new location that would be more than $\delta$ units in the negative $x_1$-direction below the current location of $S_k$.
+This means, in particular, that there are no spherical holes between $S_k$'s with diameter $\max_k \rho_k$ or greater, $\delta$ units below the ``surface'' of $S_k$'s, that is, the hyperplane $\{(x_1,\ldots,x_d) \in D\dvtx x_1 = \max_k \sup_{ y\in S_k(X^k)} y_1\}$ (see Figure \ref{fig3}). \begin{pf*}{Proof of Theorem \ref{th:j18.3}} (i) Recall the notation from Theorem \ref{th:j14.2}(iv).
+We can identify $\bv$ in (\ref{e:5.1}) corresponding to $\lambda=1$ with $\bv_1$ in Theorem \ref{th:j14.2}(iv).
+Then